kartikeyrinwa/kartikeyrinwa.github.io/README.md

-# David Martínez-Rubio's site
+# Kartikey Sharma's site

 This site is based on the **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** theme, a two-column responsive Jekyll theme perfect for powering your GitHub hosted blog.
+I forked this repository from the website of **[David Martínez-Rubio](https://damaru2.github.io/)**

 ## License